 The bony protrusions that form along the bony surfaces on either side of a herniated disc can also compress the spinal cord or nerve roots.

-But, can you train BJJ with a herniated disc?
+But can you train BJJ with a herniated disc?
 Yes, but with some caveats.
 Read on to get the full picture.

 Table of Contents

 - How Can You Tell If You Have A Herniated Disc And What Are The Symptoms?